 Tourism works for education by providing millions of tax dollars used to fund teachers, school operations and school facilities.
 In South Carolina, a portion of our statewide sales tax has been dedicated to funding public education for many years.
-In 2008, the South Carolina General Assembly added a statewide sales tax to fund education.
-Likewise, Horry County voters replaced a portion of local school property taxes with a local-option sales tax.
 Every time a tourist shops in a local store, eats in a local restaurant or stays in a local hotel, they are helping to fund education in South Carolina.

 Marilyn “Murph” Fore, Ed.
 D.

 Horry County School District - $225,123,941 (FY 2018) in state revenue that was funded from a combination of sales and use tax, individual income tax, corporate income tax, and other fees/taxes.